ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

+No matter how long you've been in the work world (or even before you've entered it), you've probably heard about the importance of networking.
+Whether in applying for a job, getting a promotion, or establishing a reputation in your broader field, having a ...

+Almost every day on linkedin I get a request from someone I don't know with no message.
+Usually it's someone with the title data scientist, "talent acquisition," or blah.

 ### Try to find a connection
 Connection can be something you share - maybe you both went to same school or same bootcamp.
 Or maybe they have some kind of hobby you share that they've talked about?
 Or even a previous career if their background is also political science, for example.